 What does it take to get a child with autism to completely independently, and calmly, use the toilet in a public place?
 Solid skills at home, comfort with being in an unfamiliar bathroom, and no option of using a Pull-Up.
 Get your child so good at using the bathroom at home that they could…… Continue reading Can Your Autistic Child use the Potty in a Public Place Yet?

 No parent wants to think about this subject.
 Not one.
 But it is essential to realize that abuse happens.
 The statistics are concerning.
 The majority of abuse continues to happen in the same locations as for neurotypical kids: the child’s home, relative’s homes, and the homes of family friends.
-But because autistic children also…… Continue reading The Most Effective Way to Reduce Your Autistic Child’s Chances of Being Sexually Abused
+But because autistic children also…… Continue reading Reduce Your Autistic Child’s Chances of Being Sexually Abused by Toilet Training Them

 After writing The Practical Guide to Toilet Training the Autistic Child I got a lot of feedback on how great the book was.
 And how long.
 It seems that some professionals and a lot of parents are so crushed for time that they wanted a “Cliff Notes” version (showing my age, I guess…!)
-So I decided…… Continue reading The Special Needs Toileting Handout Pack That Will Make Life Easier is Finally Here!
+So I decided…… Continue reading Make Life with Your Special Needs Child Easier: The Special Needs Toileting Handout Pack is Finally Here!

 You will need to address your own sleep skills.
 This is more than the classic “Put your mask on before trying to place a mask over your child’s mouth” on an airplane.
 Raising a child with autism is a lot of work.
 A lot of love, but a lot of time and effort.
 Nothing is…… Continue reading The Secret Weapon To Get Your Autistic Child Sleeping Better